|

 • The Head and Eyes During T’ai-Chi-Form Practice: Three Modalities.

-• Did Former Amercian Slaves Practice T’ai Chi?
+• Did Former American Slaves Practice T’ai Chi?

 • A Clarification of “Secret” Teachings Revealed by Cheng Man-ch’ing.